ibm-cloud-architecture/refarch-eda/README.md

 * Being able to take direct action on events.
 * Processing event streams to derive real time insight/intelligence

-The diagram below summarize a product agnostic platform with the components to support the above capabilities:
+The diagram below summarize a product agnostic platform with the components  which would realize the above capabilities:

 <img src="docs/hl-arch.png" width="1024px">